Franchisor vs. Franchisee: What’s The Difference?

 Follow the Proven System

-A mistake that franchisees make is not following the franchisor’s proven system.
-It wouldn’t make sense for Planet Fitness to offer massages at one location and pasta at another, for example.
+It is a mistake for franchisees to not follow the franchisor’s proven system.
+For example, it wouldn’t make sense for Planet Fitness to offer massages at one location and pasta at another.
 Franchisees must stick to what the franchise is meant to do.

 Be an Ambassador for the Brand and Uphold its Reputation